 How to Thicken Strawberry Filling

 Cornstarch: This recipe uses cornstarch to thicken the pie filling because it is a staple ingredient that is easy to find.
-Juices are released from the sweet strawberries as they cook on the stovetop and those juices mix with the cornstarch and thicken into a filling.
+As the sweet strawberries cook on the stovetop, juices are released, and those juices mix with the cornstarch and thicken into a filling.
 Cook the filling until it has thickened to your liking.

 Tapioca: If you have quick-cooking tapioca on hand then you can use that instead of cornstarch.
 It is an equal substitution.
 When using tapioca, I recommend cooking the sugar, strawberries, and lemon juice on the stovetop for 5-10 minutes and then stirring in the tapioca.
 Allow the filling to set for at least 15 minutes before pouring it into your pie shell.